Christopher David Appleton

 My first website was built using Yahoo!
 Geocities back in 2004 when I was only 11 years old.
 Of course, it was terrible!
 But the experience of starting a blank Notepad document, opening HTML tags and following the guidance of W3Schools began me on a path through web design to web development.

-Starting professionally as a freelance in 2010, I created a series of websites for various clients such as a charitable organisation, multiple NHS practices and a dance studio.
+Starting professionally with freelance in 2010, I created a series of websites for various clients such as a charitable organisation, multiple NHS practices and a dance studio.
 I was then fortunate to begin a full-time career position as a Front-End Website Developer in May 2019.

 Graphic Design